aditi1042003/StockPrediction_System/README.md

 **Dataset**
 + This folder stores the dataset used in this project.
 If the Dataset is not being able to uploaded in this folder due to the large size, then put a README.md file inside the Dataset folder and put the link of the collected dataset in it.
 That'll work!
-+ Dataset can be scrapped from web sources for real time analysis of stock price.
-[Starter_Notebook]
++ Dataset can be scrapped from web sources for real time analysis of stock price. ** [Stock_prediction_model_starter_notebook] **

 **Model**
 + This folder would have your project file (that is .ipynb file) be it analysis or prediction.

 **Dashboard**
 + A finance dashboard is an interactive web application that provides real-time insights into stock prices.
-It fetches live data from financial markets, processes it, and presents it in a user-friendly format.
-[Starter_python_file_streamlit]
+It fetches live data from financial markets, processes it, and presents it in a user-friendly format. ** [Starter_python_file_streamlit.py] **

 The dashboard may include features such as: